lsu-ddem/pathways-site/content/4_PhysicalComputing/1_Digital_IO/3_Lesson_3/index.md

 }
 ```

 But what if we were to add in additional output pins at the beginning of the code so we had more than just a single pin that can output data?
-We could incorporate those into our conditional statement in order to control multiple complex elements with a single button press and a relatively simple conditional statement.
+We could incorporate those into the results of our conditional statement in order to control multiple complex elements connected to multiple pins with a single button press and a relatively simple conditional statement.

 ---